 The courses listed below are especially offered to International students.
 Courses are subject to change, and normally need an enrollment of twelve students in order to be taught.
 Detailed course descriptions can be found on the web at www.study-in-mexico.com.
 Click on "Study Abroad Mexico" on the menu on the left.

-Click on "Catalogue 2014.
+Click on "Catalogue 2015.
 To obtain course information, place your cursor over the course code and click.
 This catalogue offers a brief description of the course content.
-To access the updated list of courses for each semester, please contact Ms. Verónica Martínez Estrada at wmartinz@itesm.mx.